mzman88/bamoe91-enablement-lab/README.md

 On the desktop, the `start-compact.bat` batch file needs to be run.
 It starts all following services needed by the project that we will be using:

-- PostgreSQL database service (port 5432) - this databse is needed for this sample because the project contains a stateful business process which requires persistence
+- PostgreSQL database service (port 5432) - this database is needed for this sample because the project contains a stateful business process which requires persistence
 - PgAdmin (port 8055) - the UI to management the database
 - Keycloak (port 8480) - software to handle security
 - Kogito example service (port 8080)
 - Management Console (port 8280) - UI to manage the process instances
 - Task Console (port: 8380) - UI to manage the task inbox

-Please note that the docker-compose is useful for testing purposes but in Production clients would most likely not use this way to deploy.
+Please note that the *docker-compose* is useful for testing purposes but in Production clients would most likely not use this way to deploy.
-The projects containing the business logic (i.e. business processes and business rules) are to be built and deployed on Quarkus, which is actually done for you using the `docker-compose` file.
+The projects containing the business logic (i.e. business processes and business rules) are to be built and deployed on Quarkus, which is actually done for you using the *docker-compose* file.

 ### Steps